What is an EHCP?

 Mediation

-Before going to Tribunal there is a requirement to contact a mediation advisor to assist in the first instance.
-If mediation is requested by a young person or by parents, the local authority is required to attend.
+Before going to Tribunal there is a requirement to consider mediation.
+You do not have to undertake medication but if mediation is requested by a young person or by parents, the local authority is required to attend.

 Legal Aid for Tribunal Appeals